With fundamental patents and trade-secret knowhow in place, the development of our IP strategy is ongoing.

 The surface area of a standard spaghetto is about 2 square inches.

-If we were able to take a single spaghetto and slice it lengthwise into “nano-spaghetti” (‘spaghetti” is the proper plural of spaghetto) of the same diameter as our nanofibers, we would have 240 million spaghetti, and added up they would have total surface area of 32,000 square inches (the size of an average dining room).
+If we were able to take a single spaghetto and slice it lengthwise into “nano-spaghetti” (‘spaghetti” is the proper plural of spaghetto) of the same diameter as our thinest fibers (nanofibers), we would have 240 million spaghetti, and added up they would have total surface area of 32,000 square inches (the size of an average dining room).

 Functionality & Flexibility

-Our PreciseFiber process allows us to embed metals onto the surface of the fibers.
+We have spent years learning how to embed metals onto the surface of the fibers.
 We have focused initially on Platinum Group Metals (platinum, palladium & rhodium) used in Environmental Emission Controls.
 Fibers of different ceramic formulations can be made and intertwined for further functionality.
-The PreciseFiber process allows for unlimited final product geometries.
+Our process allows for unlimited final product geometries.

-The following chart lists fiber materials and embedded materials possible with the PreciseFiber manufacturing process.
-We are continually looking for other fiber and embedded options.
+The following chart lists fiber materials and embedded materials that are possible.
+We are continually looking for other fiber and embedment options.